Ask Away - Transition FAQs

 A - An Executive Headteacher will frequently be an experienced Head teacher who will have responsibility for more than one school.
 Cleeve Meadow School was built as a co-located SEN school on the Cleeve Park site and the Executive Head is responsible for both schools and ensures they work to maximise the advantages of being co-located.

 A Head of School or Senior Deputy will work with and support the Executive Headteacher.

 A: Most of our communications are via the MyEd app, available free from your app store.
 Student planners are used to record homework tasks and teachers may also use these to send messages home.
 To contact individual members of staff parents may email direct, or ring the office and ask for that teacher to call them back.

-A: In normal times we would have a parents’ welcome meeting, two student induction days and offer an optional summer school to allow our new intake to acclimatise to their new surroundings.
-We hope restrictions will be lifted to allow this by next summer, otherwise we will offer virtual induction via zoom meetings for each form group as we did this year, with a virtual zoom meeting for parents.
+A: We have a parents’ welcome meeting, a student induction day and offer an optional summer school to allow our new intake to acclimatise to their new surroundings.
+We also endeavour to visit all students in the Primary Schools prior to joining.
 On the first day of term year 7 start with year 12, the rest of the school start the next day.

 A: Phones must not be seen or heard during the school day, or they will be confiscated by a member of staff.

 A: All payments in the canteen are made using our biometric system: student funds are added to their account via the parental Wisepay account.
 This account is also used to pay for school trips.
 Students may also top up their account using the onsite revaluator.
 If your child has been receiving free school meals, please note we do not use Bexley’s system so you would need to apply via the online application on our website.
 Please call the school office for further information.

 A: We have open bike racks in the front of the school which are covered by security cameras.
 Students are not allowed to ride their bikes beyond that point.